Why is this important?

 This information applies to Scotland only

-When someone owes you money or compensation for faulty goods or services that action you should take depends on how much money is owed or how much the goods or services are worth.
+When someone owes you money or compensation for faulty goods or services the action you should take depends on how much money is owed or how much the goods or services are worth.

 When the value of what you are claiming is below £3,000 and the case is not complex you can use the small claims procedure.
 You can use this procedure without having to employ a solicitor.
 The most common types of claim are:-